 Software architects and their development teams are looking toward infrastructure software such as grid and cloud computing.

 They are moving quickly as well to deploy tactical business process management (BPM) applications.

 Also on the application front, software-as-a-service (SaaS), mobile and composite applications are clearly on application development managers' radar.

 Despite some bad press of SOA at the start of the year, SOA is in fact motoring forward.
 Among the survey respondents, 49% said their organization has one or more SOA projects under way, and 60% characterize their current or future SOA projects as enterprise level as opposed to departmental/divisional level (21%), or single, isolated projects (19%).
 Still, respondents admit, there are hurdles for broader SOA deployment.

 Meanwhile, there is interest and uptick in Business Process Management with 29.7% of respondents marking BPM as one of the critical areas for their organization's technology efforts.
-At the same time, 35.8% respondents counted Business Process Management software among the types of infrastructure software currently used, with 38% planning to use
+At the same time, 35.8% respondents counted Business Process Management software among the types of infrastructure software currently used, with 38% planning to use it in the future.

 That same question found that grid/cloud software is now used by 17% of respondents, with 38% planning to use grid/cloud in the future.